jmora13/HopSkipDrive/README.md

     conditions for the project, but if the data changes, then the app which surely crash.
 It would be beneficial to set default values using the elvis operator (?:).
 It would also would've been useful to write unit tests.
+  - I set the PrimaryKey of the data tables to the "startsAt" variable because the tripId was the same between all the ride items.
+  - There are 1-2 ride items that have the same coordinates so the Google Maps fragment placed them in the same spot.